How to celebrate Midsummer like a Swede

 Sweden natives will tell you that their holiday meals are very repetitive, but that doesn’t mean they don’t love it!
 Hopefully you like seafood, because that is the main ingredient in this holiday lunch.
-Swedish Sill (pickled Herring), new potatoes, and a lot of shrimp accompanied by the Swedish liquor, nubbe.
-A delicious lunch to get you ready to start the festivities of the rest of the day.
+Prepare to feast on Swedish Sill (pickled Herring), new potatoes, and a lot of shrimp accompanied by the Swedish liquor, nubbe.
+Make sure you stock up, as you’ll need this delicious lunch to get you ready to start the festivities of the rest of the day!

 Many other traditional dances and games are held between lunch and dinner.
-Kubb, is an ancient lawn game that has adapted over the many years.
+Kubb, is an ancient lawn game that has been adapted over many years.
 People all over the world now play this game at different parties and beach outings.
-It is a game of throwing wooden batons at the other teams wooden blocks, in hopes to knock them over faster and get to the king.
-It may sounds like a strange game, and there are a lot more rules, but it is loads of fun!
+It is a game of throwing wooden batons at the other team’s wooden blocks, in hopes to knock them over faster and get to the king.
+It may sound like a strange game, and there are a lot more rules, but it is loads of fun!

 From here you take control of the rest of your night.
 Stay up with your friends throughout the endless sunlight, or settle in for a nice night with the family.
 Whichever you choose, make sure to pick seven different flowers before bed.
 An old tale tells you to put them under your pillow on this one night, and you’ll dream of the one you’re going to marry.

 This holiday is very special to Swedish culture and has been for many years.
 Dive into the culture and experience an amazing summer solstice in Stockholm.
 Our bareboat yacht charters offer the perfect chance to get around the islands of Stockholm – or if you can’t sail, you can hire a skipper instead.